We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 Everyone knows that Mountain Dew is a staple of every gamer.
 Since you’re already drinking regular Mountain Dew, why not boost your energy by drinking some Mountain Dew Kickstart instead?

 Don’t have time for a coffee run before your gaming session starts?
-These energy shots will give you the same flavor as regular coffee, and has a caffeine content equal to two full-sized cups of coffee.
+These energy shots will give you the same flavor as regular coffee, and has a caffeine content of 190mg (that’s equal to two full-sized cups of coffee).
 Better yet, you won’t have to take the time to make or buy coffee—you can chug it in seconds.

 Runa Organic Energy drinks are a great option for health-conscious gamers.
 Runa prides itself on not using synthetic chemicals in its drinks.
 Instead, it’s made from guayusa, a jungle leaf that contains a high amount of caffeine.
 This drink is completely organic, and promises to give you a boost in energy and concentration.